Table of Contents

-When someone in emotional pain feels compelled to practice self-injury they are not looking for pity or attention.
+When someone in emotional pain feels compelled to practice self injury they are not looking for pity or attention.
 In fact, these individuals will go to great lengths to hide their secret from others, even wearing long-sleeves and pants in sweltering heat in order not to reveal the scars.
-People who practice self-harm are rarely looking to commit suicide through their behaviors either, although this subset of mental health disorders is at an overall higher risk for future suicidal behaviors.
+People who practice cutting are rarely looking to commit suicide through their behaviors either, although this subset of mental health disorders is at an overall higher risk for future suicidal behaviors.

-The purpose of the self-harming behaviors revolves around feelings of anger, emotional pain, or frustration.
+The purpose of the self harming behaviors revolves around feelings of anger, emotional pain, or frustration.
 The individual may lack coping skills or emotional maturity, resorting to these extreme methods to process their overwhelming feelings or emotions and find some relief.
-Some of the symptoms of a person engaging in self-harm might include:

 - Blood stains on clothing, towels, carpet, or in other areas in the home